 - Who do you admire in business?
-Perhaps in the industry you’d like to go into?
+Maybe there’s even someone in the industry you’d like to go into.
 Why do you admire them?
 What are their likable traits?
 What can you learn from them?

-Answering these questions and asking many more about yourself and your abilities isn’t necessarily going to ensure you’re successful but it will get you thinking about your goals and about what motivates and inspires you.
+Answering these questions (and many more) about yourself and your abilities isn’t necessarily going to ensure you’re successful, but it will get you thinking about your goals and about what motivates and inspires you.
 Use this time to make sure that you are matching the business you want to start to your personal aspirations.

 2. Analyze your industry

-Once you decide on a business that fits your goals and lifestyle, you need to evaluate your idea.
+Once you decide on a business that fits your goals and lifestyle, evaluate your idea.
 Who will buy your product or service?
 Who will your competitors be?
-At this stage you also need to figure out how much money you will need to get started.
+At this stage, you also need to figure out how much money you will need to get started.

 Your “personal evaluation” was as much a reality check as a prompt to get you thinking.
 The same thing applies when it comes to researching your business and the industry you’d like to go into.

-There are a number of ways you can do this, including performing general Google searches, going out and speaking to people already working in that industry, reading books by people from the industry, researching key people, reading relevant news sites and industry magazines and taking a class or two (if this is possible).
+There are a number of ways you can do this, including performing general Google searches, speaking to people already working in your target industry, reading books by people from your industry, researching key people, reading relevant news sites and industry magazines and taking a class or two (if this is possible).

 If you don’t have time to perform the research or would like a second opinion, there are people you can go to for help, like government departments and your local SBDC.